Osyalaezi/github.io-osyalaezi/README.md

 Total Students across fields and year of study: A breakdown of the total number of students by Field and year of study, providing insights on number of students per field, per year of study over time.

-Total Students on Schoolarship: A breakdown of the total number of students on schoolarship, providing insights on number of students on schoolarship trend over time.
+Total Students on Schoolarship: A breakdown of the total number of students on schoolarship, providing insights on number of students on schoolarship over time.

 Total Student by program count: Highlights the total students generated in each program, showcasing the program with the number of students.